sara-nl/griddocs/source/Pages/Practices/data_replication.rst

         RetryCount = 3;
     ]

-This jdl mentions the script scriptInputData.sh (as value of Arguments) which will be submitted to the WMS, and run on a worker node.
+This jdl mentions the script ``scriptInputData.sh`` (as value of Arguments) which will be submitted to the WMS, and run on a worker node.
 This script needs an inputfile, and expects an LFN as argument.
 We will use the file that we copied to an SE earlier.
-In the DataRequirements section, we mention the LFN of this file as value of InputData.
-Notice that the DataCatalogType and DataCatalog are also described.
+In the ``DataRequirements`` section, we mention the LFN of this file as value of ``InputData``.
+Notice that the ``DataCatalogType`` and ``DataCatalog`` are also described.
 You can copy these values.

 Note that this in itself is not enough for the script to use the file.
 It still needs to be copied to the worker node where the job lands.
 All that is achieved by this JDL description is that the job will land close to an SE which contains the needed data.
 The copying is done by the script itself.
-To actually copy the file associated with this LFN from the SE to the WN, the script uses an lcg-cp command.
-The script "scriptInputData.sh" is shown below.
+To actually copy the file associated with this LFN from the SE to the WN, the script uses an ``lcg-cp`` command.
+The script ``scriptInputData.sh`` is shown below.

-The script gets the file, performs the ls command and shows the content of the file to stdout.
+The script gets the file, performs the ``ls`` command and shows the content of the file to ``stdout``.

 .. code-block:: bash